 If you’re looking for more information about how Dr. Turner utilizes fluoroscopy to supplement his musculoskeletal assessments for a more accurate diagnosis at the fraction of the discomfort and cost, reach out to Dr. Turner with any questions you may have.
 If you’re ready to meet with Dr. Turner for your exam, hit the button below to schedule your first consultation appointment today.

 Dr. Turner’s musculoskeletal assessment techniques for diagnosis often may not require an additional MRI.
 In fact, an ultrasound scan and fluoroscopy exam can actually prevent your need for a costly, time-consuming and uncomfortable MRI.
 However, when MRI is required, Georgia Bone & Joint has purchased the new Esaote O-Scan, allowing patients to get MRIs without the discomfort of an enclosed space.

 Many ultrasound-guided procedures eliminate the need for anaesthesia.
 However, patients who desire anaesthesia during their orthobiologic procedure may choose to get anaesthesia for an additional $550 charge with PRP.
-Note this cost is included for all patients who get bone-marrow derived stem cells (BMAC).
 For more information on our highly transparent pricing packages, be sure to visit our Pricing page.